32-bit vs. 64-bit processor architecture?5 min read

 What is 32-bit, first?

-A 32-bit processor supports 32 numbers of bits.
+A 32-bit processor supports 32 bits.
 The address or data buses have 32 bits (4 octets) wide.
-When mentioned 32-bit processor, we tend to think about 32-bit linear address space (64-bit tends 64-bit virtual memory addresses, I will talk more about cache memory and virtual memory in later articles).
+When mentioning 32-bit processors, we tend to think about 32-bit linear address space (64-bit tends 64-bit virtual memory addresses, I will talk more about cache memory and virtual memory in later articles).

 32-bit processor computer is a single-core and only supports 232 bytes relatively equal to 4GB memory (RAM).
 Because of the limitation of memory access at a time, 32-bit performs poorly in graphic design, video rendering, and video editing compared with a 64-bit processor.

 And the fact is, with a 32-bit processor, your computer cannot have a 64-bit version of OS installed.
-On the other hand, you have a 64-bit architecture, it also compatible with 32-bit architecting system.
-Now let’s dive in a 64-bit architect.
+On the other hand, you have a 64-bit architecture, it is also compatible with a 32-bit architecting system.

 What is a 64-bit processor?